 Runoff from all upstream tributary areas (off-site land areas) may be bypassed around the retention/detention facility without attenuation.
+A separate outlet system or channel may be required in specific situations.
 Such runoff may also be routed through the detention/retention facility, provided that a separate outlet system or channel is incorporated for the safe passage of such flows, i.e., not through the primary outlet of a detention facility.